imagekit-developer/imagekit-python/README.md

 Sample Result URL -

 ```
-# Note that because `src` parameter is in effect, the transformation string gets added as a query parameter `tr`
+# Note that because the `src` parameter is in effect, the transformation string gets added as a query parameter `tr`

 https://ik.imagekit.io/your_imagekit_id/endpoint/default-image.jpg?tr=f-jpg%2Cpr-true%2Ce-sharpen%2Ce-contrast-1
 ```